gromacs/gromacs/docs/web-manual/references.rst

    <div id="ref-Steen-Saethre2014a">

-Steen-Sæthre, B., A. C. Hoffmann, and D. van der Spoel.
+Steen-Saethre, B., A. C. Hoffmann, and D. van der Spoel.
 2014.
-“Order Parameters and Algorithmic Approaches for Detection and Demarcation of Interfaces in Hydrate-Fluid and Ice-Fluid Systems.” *J. Chem.
+"Order Parameters and Algorithmic Approaches for Detection and Demarcation of Interfaces in Hydrate-Fluid and Ice-Fluid Systems." *J. Chem.
 Theor.
-Comput.* 10: 5606–15.
+Comput.* 10: 5606-15.

 .. raw:: html